-High worker turnover can devastate your business because hiring and onboarding new workers is extremely expensive.
-While having the right compensation and benefit packages is important, hiring the right people is the single most effective way to reduce worker turnover.
+High workforce turnover can devastate your business because hiring and onboarding new people is extremely expensive.
+While having the right compensation and benefit packages is important, hiring the right people is the single most effective way to reduce workforce turnover.

-Expenses associated with worker turnover include hiring expenses (travel, hotel, meals), orientation and onboarding.
+Expenses associated with workforce turnover include hiring expenses (travel, hotel, meals), orientation and onboarding.
 There are also expenses that are harder to quantify but could also be lethal to your bottom line.
-These include low worker morale, lost customers, and low productivity while the position is vacant and while a new worker comes up to speed with the role.
+These include low morale, lost customers, and low productivity while the position is vacant and while a new hire comes up to speed with the role.

-Once you have finally found the replacement manager, you’ll have to onboard the new worker.
-From new worker orientation all the way to job specific onboarding, it can easily take six months to a year before a new manager is performing well enough to work alone.
+Once you have finally found the replacement manager, you’ll have to onboard the new hire.
+From new hire orientation all the way to job specific onboarding, it can easily take six months to a year before a new manager is performing well enough to work alone.
 The amount of lost productivity during that time frame is astonishing.

 The total estimated cost of replacing this engineering manager easily surpassed $300,000.
 Wouldn’t you rather have invested that money into new equipment or other strategic business initiatives?
 Now what will happen if the new manager decides to leave the company after a year?
 It all starts over again.

-The Key to Reducing Worker Turnover Begins with Recruitment
+The Key to Reducing Workforce Turnover Begins with Recruitment

 Harness your Culture as a Hiring Tool